 J.M.
 Soula reported that the plans for the fall 2020 meetings had been confirmed.
 CNES was still discussing some security concerns internally; some attendee registration may have been required, but the goal was to be discreet.
 COVID-19 remained a concern for CNES with French borders remaining closed to travelers from many countries.
 At the time of the meetings, it was likely some restrictions would still exist.
 J.M.
 Soula asked if other delegates knew of any restrictions that would prevent participants from their countries attending the meetings.
 With no clear picture at the time, CNES would attempt to clarify the situation over the next two months.
 A final answer would be required in September 2020 for CNES to cancel or postpone reservations.

 S. Townes noted that there were two questions.
 First, would CNES be able to host the meetings and what restrictions would be in place.
 S. Townes stated that he knew some regular meeting attendee’s had personal concerns about attending the meetings.
 S. Townes asked that each agency begin the discussion with their participants about individual willingness to attend the meetings should they be held in-person.
-Tsutomu S stated that JAXA had already begun these conversations.
-Many participants from JAXA were willing to travel, but at least one member had already indicated they would not be able to attend the meetings.
+T. Shigeta stated that JAXA had already begun these conversations.
+Many participants from JAXA consider FtF meeting was preferable and much productve, but at least one member had already indicated they would not be able to attend the meetings in person.

 J.M.
 Soula asked if a page for the CCSDS public Website should be created.
 M. Blackwood responded that he was working on the information for a page and would ask J.M.
 Soula for input on local information for Toulouse, France.